NovembreLab/feems/README.md

 Another easy option is also to use the `feems.yml` file from this repo as a blueprint for the installation and setup of the appropriate conda environment.

-You can download the file onto your computer and simply run:
+You can download the file onto your computer and simply run in the appropriate directory:

 ```bash
 conda env create -f feems.yml